WickyPlays/pip-player/README.md

 ## What is this?

 I'm glad you asked!
 Hello, and welcome to my first Electron project.
-This projects allows you to run any browser links especially videos like from Youtube to a custom PiP app for Windows (and Mac, Linux if I finish the setup). which helps you to watch stuffs with the link (eg: YouTube) while working on the same monitor at the same time.
+This project allows you to run any browser links especially videos like from Youtube to a custom PiP app for Windows (and Mac, Linux if I finish the setup). which helps you to watch stuffs with the link (eg: YouTube) while working on the same monitor at the same time.
 Convenient, right?

 It helps solve the problem that most browsers' PiP nowadays are lacking: less controls (Chrome, Edge, etc.), no option for shortcuts, and more.